Ubuntu has arrived in the Windows Store, and it’s easy to download

 Downloading Ubuntu just got easier.
-Today the operating system was made available in the Windows Store, something Microsoft earlier in 2017 said it would do.
+Today the operating system was made available in the Windows Store, something Microsoft earlier in 2017 said it would do (see more about Microsoft's 2017 Build conference here).

 While the Windows download is a limited sandbox version of the system, it makes the acquisition process much faster than the traditional route.
 This version's main functionality is to run command-line utilities through an Ubuntu Terminal.